Sell for Free

 However, there’s plenty to like about this approach, too.
 The main selling point, from our point of view, is that you’re building a site that takes into account best ecommerce practice specifically for your industry.

-With this in mind, we think Square scores well for design.
+With this in mind, we think Square Online scores well for design.
 Your end product follows best practice, but there’s enough scope to put your own stamp on it.
 There’s plenty of white space, and the products are displayed in a really visual way.

 The end result is a clean site that looks good, and is easy to navigate – an ecommerce store we’d be pleased to publish.

-Square offers strong sales features, and will work particularly well if you already use the Square POS system in your brick and mortar store.
-The fact you can access all this for free makes it incredibly good value – something we’ll cover more in the ‘Pricing’ section.
+Square Online offers strong sales features, and will work particularly well if you already use the Square POS system in your brick and mortar store.
+The fact you can access all of this for free makes it incredibly good value – something we’ll cover more in the ‘Pricing’ section.

-It’s easy to add products to your Square store, and crucially, to add variations of those products, too.
+It’s easy to add products to your store, and crucially, to add variations of those products, too.
 You can even add modifiers, allowing customers to personalize their products – ideal if you’re selling gifts.

 Selling a product on your site, only to discover that you sold the last one in your store a few minutes ago, is every store manager’s worst nightmare.
 Good inventory management tools are crucial if you want to avoid embarrassing conversations, complex returns, and unhappy customers.

-Fortunately, Square has you covered here.
+Fortunately, Square Online has you covered here.
 If you have a brick and mortar store already, and use Square as your POS system, this is when the combination really comes into its own.
 You can manage all inventory from your centralized dashboard, adding stock levels available in different locations.
 Keep this up to date, and Square will take care of the rest.

 - Stock received: Adds the number you enter to the current total for existing stock, and sets the stock number for new items.